 In 1967, I received an invitation from the University of Waterloo in Canada to assume a Professor’s position.
 Since the ruling Polish Communist regime forbade emigration to capitalistic countries, so under a pretense of going for a vacation to visit my family in France, I managed to leave Poland (with my future wife), finally arriving in Canada.
 A year later, I became a tenured Professor in the Department of Applied Mathematics and Computer Science at the University of Waterloo.
 After a few years, I received Canadian citizenship, which I held until now.

 After Jensen’s death, I abandoned the mechanical theorem proving and began long-lasting research cooperation with my Ph.
 D. student and friend P.T.
-Cox (now a retired professor at Dalhousie University).
+Cox (now a retired professor at Dalhousie University) and Stan Matwin, Distinguished Professor Emeritus and Director of the Institute for Big Data Analytics.
 As a result of this, we published several papers: some in artificial intelligence and others in visual programming.
 All my 33 publications are listed in Research Gate, have over 500 reads and 1000 citations despite their modest number.

 In 1978 I met my third wife, Glenys Sloan, with whom I married a year later.
 We remain married until today.
 From this marriage, we have one daughter Tashi who lives in Canada.